Assignment Design Institute- Part 3, Annie Sand

 Each class will select the best “Show What You Know” presentation by secret ballot.
 The winner from each class will be invited to deliver their Show What You Know in the Library Learning Commons in a special public event with publicity and catering.
 This year’s Show What You Know showcase was held on Wednesday, September 13 from 6-8p.m. in the Main Library Learning Commons, open area D.

 IDEAL hosts an annual assignment design institute wherein participants learn how to create and implement assignments that foster innovation and invite students to engage with broader communities through the use of audio, video, still images, and other technologies.
 Attendees receive guidance and support to design or redesign a class project that engages students beyond the bounds of the classroom and results in a digital project that endures beyond the end of the semester.

 2017 Institute: March 31

-The event features a keynote talk by Dr. Ari Daniel.
+The event featured a keynote talk by Dr. Ari Daniel.
 As digital producer for NOVA and public radio reporter, Ari Daniel thinks, writes, and speaks about communicating science with broad audiences.
-Ari’s talk will inspire attendees to consider how students can communicate the meaning they discover in classroom projects.
+Ari’s talk inspired attendees to consider how students can communicate the meaning they discover in classroom projects.

-Breakout sessions will allow you to build an innovative assignment model that uses digital tools to inspire students to create and communicate.
-Session leaders include master teachers Mark McDermott (Science Education, Department of Teaching and Learning) and Matt Gilchrist (IDEAL, Department of Rhetoric).
+Breakout sessions allowed instructors to build an innovative assignment model that uses digital tools to inspire students to create and communicate.
+Session leaders included master teachers Mark McDermott (Science Education, Department of Teaching and Learning) and Matt Gilchrist (IDEAL, Department of Rhetoric).